-JOHN AND NEVILS WILSON DISTINGUISHED PROFESSORSHIP OF NURSING

-Dr. Patti Hamilton, the John and Nevils Wilson Distinguished Professor of Nursing, is the Dean of the Graduate School at MSU.
-She is author of the book, Health Care Consumerism.
+2(2-0) JOHN AND NEVILS WILSON DISTINGUISHED PROFESSORSHIP OF NURSING Dr. Patti Hamilton, the John and Nevils Wilson Distinguished Professor of Nursing, has served as the Dean of the Graduate School at MSU.
+She is author of the book Health Care Consumerism.
 Dr. Hamilton has authored or co-authored more than forty publications including scientific articles, book chapters, and workbooks.
 She currently is the principal investigator for a research study funded by the Robert Wood Johnson Foundation.
 Her research interests include the work of nurses and patient care in off-peak hours and the effect of institutional structures on the decisions made by front-line workers in health care and education.